gravitational/teleport/docs/4.4/enterprise/workflow/index.md

 !!!
 Note

     Notice that the above role does not specify any logins.
-If a users's roles specify no logins, Teleport will now generate the user's initial SSH certificates with an invalid dummy login of the form `-teleport-nologin-<uuid>` (e.g. `-teleport-nologin-1e02dbfd-8f6e-47a0-a66c-93747b010f88`).
+If a users's roles specify no logins, Teleport will now generate the user's initial SSH certificates with an invalid dummy login of the form `-teleport-nologin-<random-suffix>` (e.g. `-teleport-nologin-1e02dbfd`).

-**Admin Flow: Approval/Deny**<br>
+**Admin Flow: Approve/Deny**<br>

 A number of new parameters are now available that grant the plugin or administrator greater insight into approvals/denials: